Amnesty says Egypt trying to cover up rights violations

 El-Roubi, a father of three, was arrested over the weekend after speaking out about the hardships he and other released activists face as former political prisoners in a phone interview with Al-Jazeera satellite television channel.

-On Tuesday, Egypt’s presidential pardon committee said it ordered the release of 23 pre-trial detainees, days after 46 others were reported freed.
+On Tuesday, Egypt’s presidential pardon committee said prosecutors ordered the release of 23 pre-trial detainees, days after 46 others were reported freed.
 It remains unclear how many from both groups have actually walked free.

 U.S. government officials told The Associated Press last week that the Biden administration would give Egypt $170 million of annual military aid from a tranche of $300 million, an amount withheld on condition of the country’s improvement in human rights.
 The release of 500 political detainees and Egypt’s efforts on fostering national dialogue were cited as an improvement.